 The evolution of the horoscope

-One’s birthday or the date of an event must viewed in terms of the celestial bodies’ alignment and movement.
+In astrology, one’s birthday or the date of an event is viewed in terms of celestial bodies’ alignment and movement.
 This reading of the stars on that date provides a “horoscope”, which means an “observation of the hour” and fates of people, armies, nations were supposedly set as a result.
 The entire goal of astrologers was to figure out what the stars’ alignment on the date actually meant, in order to predict, advise and warn anyone who cared to listen (and hopefully pay them for the service).

 Should we take horoscopes seriously, or just have fun with them?